kahlil/flow-state/README.md

 # oddstream

-> One Direction Data Stream
+> One Direction Data Stream.

-A simple Redux-type library entirely based on RxJS streams.
+Dead simple Redux with RxJS streams.
 This is an easy way to introduce a stream-based unidirectional dataflow into your app.

 ## Install